NovatecConsulting/opentelemetry-training/tutorial/content/labs/use_case_scenarios/_index.md

 {{< figure src="images/jaeger_services_selection.png" width=300 caption="Jaeger services selection" >}}

 It will show the various services that are currently running in the sample application.
+Select `todobackend-springboot` click on `Find Traces`.
-Pick the "todobackend-springboot" one and it will navigate to a page where the recently collected traces are listed.
+You should now see a page where recently collected traces are listed.

 {{< figure src="images/jaeger_traces_recent.png" width=700 caption="Jaeger recent traces" >}}

-The diagram on top displays a distribution of collected traces over the last few minutes, indicating the amount of invocations with the size of the dot as well as duration on the y-axis.
+The diagram on top displays a distribution of collected traces over the last few minutes.

-As the timestamps and duration times vary, your screen will look certainly look a bit different from the results being displayed in the screenshots here.
+The size of the dot indicates the amount of invocations, the x-axis reflects the timestamp and the y-axis states the measured duration.

 You can alter the query parameters on the "Search" panel on the left, but since data collection has just started, only the short-term results are most likely meaningful.

-On the list of traces, identify one that is called `todoui-flask: /add`
+In the list of traces, identify one that is called `todoui-flask: /add`

 {{< figure src="images/jaeger_trace_selection.png" width=700 caption="Individual trace" >}}